flutter/website/src/content/cookbook/plugins/picture-using-camera.md

 :::note Remember
 You must wait until the controller has finished initializing before working with the camera.
-Therefore, you must wait for the `_initializeControllerFuture()` created in the previous step to complete before showing a `CameraPreview`.
+Therefore, you must wait for the `_initializeControllerFuture()`, created in the previous step, to complete before showing a `CameraPreview`.
 :::

 Use a [`FutureBuilder`][] for exactly this purpose.